 Simple English definitions for legal terms

-Read a random definition: field of invention
+Read a random definition: managed care

 Term: DE PLEGIIS ACQUIETANDIS